Archan2607/IntelliMind_Tasks/README.md

 # IntelliMind_Tasks
-The Tasks given by IntelliMind are performed in this repository
+The Tasks given by IntelliMind are attached in this repository